BerenMillidge/FEP_Active_Inference_Papers/README.md

 Much of the work in the FEP has been applying its general tenets to understand biological far-from-equilibrium systems, especially the brain.

+If you are just starting out, I reccomend reading all the papers in the 'Survey' section in order.
+These are all great tutorials or overviews which should give you a great grounding in the intuitions of the theory, and then the later two tutorials should start building up much of the mathematical core of the theory (especially around predictive coding).

 - [Surveys](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#surveys)
 - [Classics](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#classics)
 - [Philosophical Analyses](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#philosophical-analyses)